Larry Page is an American entrepreneur popularly known as the co-founder of the internet giant Google.

 It is so easy to get excited with big ideas, start moving fast on them and then get cold with the unexpected flow of things.

-Larry Page was the kind of leader who was extremely patient with the ideas that are highly ambitious and world-changing.
+Larry Page was the kind of leader who was extremely patient with ideas that were highly ambitious and world-changing.

 All those years, he just continued to move forward and not get impatient with the results of those ideas in motion.